 7. Partner mailing lists

-Find out if any of your partners has a list where yo can add value.
+Find out if any of your partners have a list where you can add value.
 Create an offer or message that is useful for the subscribers of that list.
-Best tactic would be to use something that they would need to sign up for.
-(Don’t try to sell in your first interaction.)

 8. Rented lists

 Look for industry newsletters or sites that sell the opportunity to include your message in their regular communication.

 As with partner lists, find the value that would make the recipients interested enough to sign up for your offer.
 The trick is the relevance of the list.

 If you sell industrial machinery, don’t send the message to teenage girls, even if the list is free.